“It’s surprising how many otherwise competent attorneys punt at the sentencing hearing.”

 PPRS Prison Match™ may help *

-The cost of proper research and organization of these PSR-relevant variables can effect the bottom-line of your firm:
+The cost of researching these PSR-relevant variables can affect your firm’s bottom line:

-- Your Clients Increased Security Level: From a Low to Medium or High.
-Penitentiary’s (USP) can also be associated with a few Medium or High Secure Facilities.
+- Your Client’s Increased Security Level, from low to medium or high.
+Penitentiaries (USP) can also be associated with a few medium or high security facilities.